hugoalh/scan-virus-ghaction/yara-rules/yara-community/utils/yara-forensics/README.md

 ***

-## Contribution

-We have defined a short document describing how to contribute to Yara-Forensics, please before sharing your rules we encorage you to read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-***

 ## Yara installation

 Installing `Yara` is quite easy: just follow [the official documentation](http://yara.readthedocs.io/en/v3.5.0/gettingstarted.html), after that, you can use the rules of this repository (and all `Yara` rules in general).